jordansatler/PhylogeographicConcordanceFactors/README.md

 ___
 ## Instructions for use

-Python script (written in version 2.7.6) and uses mbsum and bucky (Ané et al. 2007; Larget et al. 2010).
+Python script (written in version 2.7.6) uses mbsum and bucky (Ané et al. 2007; Larget et al. 2010).
 You will want to download those two programs and place them in your
 $PATH.
 Script was tested with bucky v1.4.3 but should work on the latest version.